About University of Toronto Magazine

 University of Toronto Magazine is published twice a year by U of T Communications to celebrate the university’s research and teaching excellence and to shine a light on the rich and diverse communities of our three campuses – St. George, Mississauga and Scarborough.

 While University of Toronto Magazine features alumni, faculty, researchers, staff and students, the views expressed or implied do not necessarily reflect those of the University of Toronto or the U of T Communications team.

 The magazine is read by more than 375,000 of the university’s alumni and friends around the world.
 Although the print edition is available only to members of the University of Toronto community, anyone can sign up for our email newsletter.

 University of Toronto Magazine and the environment

 The magazine bears the Forest Stewardship Council (FSC) Mix label, which means that the wood used to make the paper is from FSC-certified material, recycled materials and other controlled sources.

 University of Toronto Magazine is printed on FSC-certified Flo Gloss (45-pound) paper.
 The magazine cover and gatefold is printed on Somerset Gloss (70-pound).
 No ancient forests are being used for the pulp of either stock.

-The United States Postal Service requires that the magazine be wrapped in a plastic polybag.
+The United States Postal Service requires that the magazine be wrapped in a plastic polybag for delivery.
 Some readers have expressed concern over the potential waste and environmental damage of using such a wrap.
 We agree this situation is not ideal, and have ceased using a polybag everywhere outside of the U.S.

-We encourage readers who would like to help us reduce our environmental footprint even further to trade their paper edition of the magazine for the electronic one.
-Electronic subscribers receive an email message six times a year with links to the magazine’s latest stories.
+We encourage readers who would like to help reduce our environmental footprint further to trade their paper edition of the magazine for the electronic one.
+Electronic subscribers receive an email message twice a year with links to the magazine’s latest stories.
 By reducing our print and mailing costs, we are able to invest more in the editorial content of the magazine.

 Letters to the editor and website comments